 The Year 10 ALP consists of the following core subjects:

-• Core - Religious Education (one unit), ALP Literacy (two units), Mathematics (please note, students are allocated to a core Mathematics group - Pre-Methods, Pre-General or Pre-Foundation, based on their performance in Year 9); Personal Development (two units) and (one unit) from History, Geography, Commerce, Applied Science, Biology, Chemistry or Physics.
+• Core - Religious Education (one unit), ALP Literacy (two units), Mathematics (please note, students are allocated to a core Mathematics group - Pre-Methods, Pre-General or Pre-Foundation, based on their performance in Year 9); Personal Development (two units) and (one unit) from History, Geography, Commerce, Science, Biology, Chemistry or Physics.

 • Electives – students will study a range of elective units.